vlasdd/instagram-clone/README.md

   + Timeline
   + Sidebar
 + Page that contains suggested users
++ "Explore" page
-+ Various modal pages(like in the Intagram website)
++ Various modal pages(like in the Intagram web app)
 + Drop menus

 ## Features that can be added